DBC-SF/mentorship-wiki/deputy.md

 -Historical aside aside and back to the subject at hand, I tested several of these products with a few mentors and this was the best thing going.
 - The app is capable of more than we need and that's OK.
 Just stick with the functionality detailed within the Wiki.
 - Feedback encouraged :-)

-#### Kisok Location

-During the initial run the Kiosk will be in the Teachers Lounge @ DBC (TreeHouse) plugged in by the TV.
-Feel free to pop in and use it to signin/signout.

-If all goes reasonably well we will mount it permanently up front somewhere: TBD.

 ![dawg](https://pbs.twimg.com/profile_images/532612904197951489/0tsh5l5H.jpeg)